OpenCTI-Platform/docs/docs/administration/parameters.md

     [Please read the dedicated page to have more information](enterprise.md)

-<<<<<<< HEAD
 This is where you can configure analytics providers.
-At the moment only Google analytics v4 is supported.
+At the moment only Google Analytics v4 is supported.

 ## Theme customization